BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-upstate-new-york.md

 <p>
 The woman who spoke to me, through a speaker, from the little building was unbelievably rude and hostile, for absolutely no reason.
 At the end of our interaction, she told me "you're free to go", which, for those not in the know, is what law enforcement in the US typically says at the end of a given interaction.
-It took me a second to process this unexpected hostility.
+It took me a second to process this unbelievably unexpected hostility.
 </p>

 <p>